edwin3663/pcie-ltssm-clarity-companion/states/Polling.Active.md

 ## Exit Conditions

-### Case 1.
-Immediate transition to Polling.Compliance
+### Case 1: Enter Compliance Bit Set Before Entry
-If the `Enter Compliance` bit (bit 4) in the Link Control 2 Register is set to 1b **prior** to entering `Polling.Active`, then:
+If the `Enter Compliance` bit in the Link Control 2 Register is set to 1b **prior** to entering `Polling.Active`, TS1 Ordered Set transmision is skipped.
-- Transition to `Polling.Compliance` immediately without sending any TS1 Ordered Sets.
+Next State: `Polling.Compliance`

 ---

-### Case 2.
-Transition to Polling.Configuration
-Occurs when:
+### Case 2: Completed TS1s Exchange on All Lanes
-- At least 1024 TS1 Ordered Sets have been transmitted, and
-- **All lanes that detected a receiver during Detect** receive eight consecutive training sequences (or complements) of one of the following:
+If at least 1024 TS1 Ordered Sets have been transmitted, and **All lanes that detected a receiver during Detect** receive eight consecutive training sequences (or their complements) of one of the following:
   - TS1 with PAD/PAD and Compliance Receive bit = 0b
   - TS1 with PAD/PAD and Loopback bit = 1b
   - TS2 with PAD/PAD

+Next State: `Polling.Configuration`

 ---

-### Case 3.
-Timeout-driven transition to Polling.Configuration
+### Case 3: Timeout with Partial Lane Success
 If 24 ms have elapsed, transition to `Polling.Configuration` if both of the following are true:

-**(i)** Any lane that detected a receiver during Detect receives eight consecutive TS1 or TS2 sequences satisfying:
+**(1)** Any lane that detected a receiver during Detect receives eight consecutive training sequences satisfying:
 - TS1 (PAD/PAD) with Compliance Receive = 0b, or
 - TS1 (PAD/PAD) with Loopback = 1b, or
 - TS2 (PAD/PAD)

 **AND**

-**(ii)** A predetermined subset of lanes (implementation-specific, but traditionally equal to all lanes that detected a receiver) must have detected at least one exit from Electrical Idle since entering Polling.Active.
+**(2)** A predetermined subset of lanes (implementation-specific, but traditionally equal to all lanes that detected a receiver) must have detected at least one exit from Electrical Idle since entering Polling.Active.

 Note: This rule helps prevent a single bad receiver or transmitter from blocking link configuration.

+Next State: `Polling.Configuration`

 ---

-### Case 4.
-Transition to Polling.Compliance (fallback)
+### Case 4: Fallback Due to Passive Load or Incomplete Exit
 If either of the following is true:
 - Not all lanes from the predetermined set in (ii) have detected an exit from Electrical Idle.
 - Any lane receives eight consecutive TS1s with: